open-uem/openuem-docs/docs/04-Console/04-conventions.md

 If you find three dots in table’s rows, that’s a button that offers more actions to perform on the element enclosed in that row.

 ![Three dots](/img/console/three_dots.png)

+## 4. Go back

+You can use the back button of your browser to go back to a previous page or section.
+OpenUEM is not a [Single Page Application](https://developer.mozilla.org/en-US/docs/Glossary/SPA) and uses [HTMX](https://htmx.org/) to build an user interface with hypertext.